In this article

 Can automation fully replace manual cash application?

-Automation handles the majority of matching at high accuracy; edge cases still need review.
-The goal is to minimize manual volume and flag exceptions quickly.
+Automation handles the large majority of matching at high accuracy, while genuine edge cases still need review.
+The goal is to minimize manual volume and surface only the exceptions that need a human, which Monk does at a 95% match rate.

 How does Monk help?

-Monk automates the full AR cycle and pairs it with Intelligent Collections, which monk.com reports is 24% more effective than dunning.
-Teams go live in an average of 4 days.
+Monk automates the full AR cycle and pairs it with intelligent collections, which it reports is 24% more effective than dunning.
+Teams go live in one to three days, and Monk does not take a percentage of revenue.

 Automate Accounts Receivable with Monk